 Board of Directors

-According to our latest 2022 Reserve Study, the Sonata Patio Homes 1 HOA has failed to gain ground on maintaining our deteriorating infrastructure.
-We are now 83% behind in our Reserve Fund Balance or a Deficit Below Accumulated Reserve of $403,150.
+According to our latest 2024 Reserve Study, the Sonata Patio Homes 1 HOA has failed to gain ground on maintaining our deteriorating infrastructure.
+We are now 80% behind in our Reserve Fund Balance, or a Deficit Below Accumulated Reserve of $403,150.
 To maintain HOA services and prevent loss of infrastructure, the HOA fees will be increased on July 1st by $15 per month.
-The Reserve Study for 2018 and for 2022 can be found on our website.
+The Reserve Study for 2022 and 2024 is available on our website.

-The Reserve Study Level 2 published on May 19, 2022 by Pacific Coastal Reserves paints a gloomy picture for the upkeep of the capital assets.
+The Reserve Study Level 2 published May 2024 by Pacific Coastal Reserves paints a gloomy picture for the upkeep of the capital assets.
 The HOA maintains the streets, curbs, and gutters of all "Glens" in our area.
-On those streets the HOA owns and maintains the streetlights and mailboxes.
+On those streets, the HOA owns and maintains the streetlights and mailboxes.
 The HOA also owns two pools, two spas, four restrooms, and two pool maintenance rooms.
 Almost all of those assets are over 40 years old and in need of repair or replacement.

-Last year the Gardenia spa was ordered by the health department to be repaired for an expense of close to $10K.
-This year the identical spa at Carnation must be refurbished with a price tag of close to $15K.
-Both pools must also be refinished with a price tag of approximately $40K.
-All mailboxes units should be replaced.
-Two were replaced this year after vandals damaged them.
-The cost of each unit was over $2K each.
+Last year, the Carnation spa was ordered by the health department to be repaired for an expense of close to $18K.
+Both pools must also be refinished with a price tag of approximately $45K each.

-The Proposed Change to the Declaration of Restrictions Amendment to change the requirement that the HOA purchase property insurance for each unit has passed by a vote of 72 in favor and 2 opposed.
+The Proposed Change to the Declaration of Restrictions Amendment to change the requirement that the HOA purchase property insurance for each unit passed by a vote of 72 in favor and 2 opposed.
 The second amendment to change the responsibility of maintaining utility systems was defeated 40 in favor and 34 opposed.
-The vote to change our CCRs now goes to the state for certification.
-That certification should be complete by January 1, 2022.
-If homeowners have not done so by now, it is critical that each homeowner obtain their own HO3 or HO5 property insurance immediately.
+The vote to change our CCRs has been certified by the state.
+Each homeowner must obtain their own HO3 or HO5 property insurance.

 No signs shall be posted on the garage door of any living unit, the entry courtyard, or exclusive use area so that it is visible from outside such area, without prior written permission of the Board.